Mrwowow/WinnieUmar2025/README.md

 # Wedding Web App

-A beautiful, modern Next.js web application for Winnie and Umar's wedding, featuring a teal green theme.
+A beautiful, modern Next.js web application for Winnie and Omar's wedding, featuring a teal green theme.
 This app allows guests to view wedding details, photos, and contribute to a live event gallery using an invite code.

 ## Features